clrfund/monorepo/docs/tally-verify.md

 ```

 If you notice `Error at message index 0 - failed decryption due to either wrong encryption public key or corrupted ciphertext` while running the tally script, don't worry, it's just a warning.
 This issue is tracked [here](https://github.com/privacy-scaling-explorations/maci/issues/1134)

+`Error at message index n - invalid nonce` is also a warning, not an error.
+This error occurs when users reallocated their contribution.